 If your webpage isn’t optimized for speed, users will be more likely to quickly click away from your site, negatively impacting your organic click-through rate.

+Adwords ad extensions are a powerful tool to improve your CTR.
 They can be used to show additional information about your business, including your location, phone number, and website.

 They help consumers get more information about the product or service you are offering without having to click on the search result page.